queirozsc/dataschool-pycon-2018/README.md

 # dataschool-pycon-2018
-Practice from Kevin Markham's PyCon 2018 workshop
+Practice from Kevin Markham's PyCon Cleveland 2018 workshop

 ## What datasets are we using?